griffin-analytics/griffin-mmm-demo/docs/Griffin_Quickstart.md

 - **Customizable Models**: Tailor the modeling approach to your specific business needs and data structures.
 - **Data-Driven Insights**: Transform complex data into actionable insights, enabling informed decision-making.
 - **Scalable Solutions**: Whether you're a small agency or a large corporation, Griffin MMM can adapt to your needs.
-- **Visualization Tools**: Powerful plotting functions to help you communicate results effectively to stakeholders.
-- **Flexible API**: A comprehensive API that allows for integration with your existing workflow and tools.

 ### Who Should Use This Guide